 Making a Living

-Nuria thought that Julian was confined to the house, but then she discovered the he was getting rid of his books on nighttime prowls.
-Nuria visited Fortuny, Julian’s (not biological) father and listens to him reminiscing, letting him believe Julian is in Paris.
+Nuria thought that Julian was confined to the house, but then she discovered that he was getting rid of his books on nighttime prowls.
+Nuria visited Fortuny, Julian’s (not biological) father, and listens to him reminiscing, letting him believe Julian is in Paris.
 In desperation, she created the fictitious lawyer to contact Sophie (Julian’s mother) to get Julian access to Fortuny’s estate.
 After some time, she also got work translating or in publishing houses.
-She lived with a phantom, and found moments of comfort with strangers, while fighting feelings of betrayal.
+She lived with a phantom, and found moments of comfort with strangers while fighting feelings of betrayal.

 Meeting in Shadow